sugarfins/-folio/_portfolio/1_project.markdown

 ---
 layout: post
 title: Localization in Godot
-description: 'Evol' and the challenges of JSON files
+description: Evol and the challenges of JSON files
 img: /img/godot_thumb.png
 ---